-An absolute path to the given file name.
+An absolute path to the given file name or an empty string in case of failure.

-This function expands a path or file name: it replaces all relative references (like "." or "..") and completes the path such that the returned string is an absolute path to the provided file name.
+- 1. This function expands a path or file name: it replaces all relative references (like "." or "..") and completes the path such that the returned string is an absolute path to the provided file name. - 2.
+Only the "tmp:" IO driver can be expanded: any other driver reference will make the function fail and result in an empty string.